Jim Jeffords: Background

 Jeffords was born in Rutland, Vermont, the son of Marion (née Hausman) and Olin Merrill Jeffords, who served as Chief Justice of the Vermont Supreme Court.
 According to Jeffords, his mother was a relative of French architect Georges-Eugène Haussmann.
 Jeffords attended the public schools of Rutland, and graduated from Rutland High School in 1952.
 He received a Bachelor of Science degree in industrial administration from Yale University in 1956.

+Military career

 Jeffords was a member of the Reserve Officers' Training Corps in college, and after graduating he received his commission in the United States Navy.
 He then received training as a surface warfare officer, followed by assignment to USS McNair.
 He served for three years, and was aboard McNair when it became the first ship to enter the Suez Canal following the 1956 Suez Crisis.
 He was also aboard McNair as it took part in the U.S. response to the 1958 Lebanon crisis.

-After completing his active duty obligation, Jeffords served in the United States Navy Reserve until retiring as a captain in 1990.
+After completing his active duty obligation, Jeffords served in the United States Navy Reserve Among Jeffords's reserve assignments was Vermont representative for the commander of the First Naval District and liaison to prospective United States Naval Academy appointees.
+His later postings included legislative liaison to the U.S. Congress.
+He remained in the reserve until retiring as a captain in 1990.